Last Updated on January 14, 2022 by Paroma

 HOW TO PLAN A SAN FRANCISCO TO CARMEL ROAD TRIP ALONG HIGHWAY 1

 Highway 1/Cabrillo Highway/Pacific Coast Highway is the scenic coastal route that connects San Francisco to Carmel in its 125 mile stretch that will take you about 3 hours to cover if traffic conditions are favorable and if you drive non-stop.

-You could also take the shorter and faster inland route of 101S, but that is not as much fun as driving along the coast that offers spectacular views, sandy beaches and other attractions.
+You could also take the shorter and faster inland route of 101S, but that is not as much fun as driving along the coast that offers spectacular views, sandy beaches and some of the best Northern California beach towns.
 So yeah, bottomline is that if it is your very first time driving to Carmel from San Francisco, do me a favor and stick to Highway 1.

 Although a relatively short distance as far as road trips go in California (read my mammoth Northern California road trip covering 375 miles), there are plenty of stops/attractions/things to do that are peppered along Highway 1 between San Francisco and Carmel.
 So please do yourself a huge favor, read my recommendations and plan to make at least a few (or, many) stops along the way as you drive down Highway 1.

 Coming to trip logistics (the most boring but necessary evil for any travel post): if you’re visiting out of town, then flying into San Francisco International Airport (SFO) is your best bet.
 Keep in mind that the airport is not in San Francisco, but in Millbrae, which is about 30 minutes south of the city.
 Rent a car at the airport, get onto Highway 1 and start driving towards Carmel.